-If you need to make scrambled eggs for a crowd, you can increase the number of ingredients but instead do it in a jug.
-Simply cook the same way but increase the cook times and the intervals of when you stir the mix.
+If you need to make scrambled eggs for a crowd, you can increase the number of ingredients, but you will need to do it in a jug.
+Follow the same instructions but increase the cooking times and the intervals of when you stir the eggs.

 Scrambled Eggs in a Mug Recipe